Table of Contents

 - Springserve VAST Tag Tester.
 Paste your VAST ad tag and click Submit.

-Whichever VAST tag tester you choose, it will implement your code to check for errors.
+Whichever VAST tag tester you choose will implement your code to check for errors.

 Debug VAST Tags

 If the code doesn’t work, you have to debug your VAST tag.
 Here are common culprits behind VAST tag errors:

 Error 100 is an XML Parsing Error.
 It may be caused by an invalid XML document or a VAST redirect URL that doesn’t resolve successfully.
 To correct this, check if the VAST XML contains the proper format and has complete elements and attributes.